tam4m0/xrd/README.md

 Point a command prompt to the PyInstaller executable.
 Easy as that, the plugins are built into the executable!

 **But how do I add new plugins?** Simply use the /updplugins command, making sure you are MasterAdmin.
-Be warned though, *it will stop the server, so make sure you're running it on a repeater script!*
+Be warned though, *it will stop the server controller, so make sure you're running it on a repeater script!*